addulac/phd/source/notes/plan.md

 # Model for weighted and temporal networks (contrib 2)

-* poisson process (and/or neg bin, ) model extension of MMSB (retains as best properties and scalable trough SVB)
+* poisson process (and/or neg bin, ) model extension of MMSB (retains as best properties and scalable through SVB)
 * temporal/weighted large scale networks inference

 if possible: